WordPress or a headless CMS? Discover the pros and cons of both approaches and which one best fits your website or application.

 For businesses investing in a long-term platform, we usually recommend headless.
 The initial investment is higher, but you get a faster, more secure, and more flexible solution that scales with your growth.

 At MG Software, we work with headless CMS solutions like Sanity, Strapi, Directus, and Contentful.
 We choose the platform that best fits your team, budget, and technical requirements.
 Not sure which CMS to pick?
-Read our Strapi vs Directus comparison.
+Read our Strapi vs Directus comparison or browse our WordPress alternatives for a wider view.

 The choice between headless and traditional depends on your specific situation.
 There is no universally right answer, only the choice that best fits your needs.